How We Made A Private Dog Run While Boondocking

 So if there is an existing fire ring, you can pretty much be assured that boondocking is okay.
 Click here to see an example of dispersed camping guidelines.
 Keep in mind the example is for the Fishlake National Forest, but varies per forest, so always check the guidelines for the area you wish to visit.

 The unwritten rule for gates on public land in the west (especially where grazing rights are issued) is to leave gates how you found them.
-If open, leave them opened; if closed, close them behind you.
+If open, leave them open; if closed, close them behind you.

 After opening the gate, pulling the trailers through and closing it behind us, we soon had our camp set up.
-We quickly realized we had our own private dog park, with the closed gate and fence prohibiting our friend’s dog from wandering back onto the nearby road.
+We quickly realized we had our own private dog run, with the closed gate and fence prohibiting our friend’s dog from wandering back onto the nearby road.
 How sweet is that!

 Try the RV LIFE Pro Bundle FREE for 7 days